 Subheadings: Subheadings are used in conjunction with MeSH terms to further describe a particular aspect of that term.
 Subheadings follow a MeSH term, e.g. “Polymerase Chain Reaction/methods”[MeSH].
 Subheadings can also be free-floated in a search, e.g. “DNA Replication”[MeSH] AND “Methods”[Subheading].
 Two useful subheadings for methodology searches are ‘Isolation and Purification’ and ‘Methods’.

-PubMed search for journal Methods in Molecular Biology and MeSH term 'CRISPR-Cas systems'
+PubMed search for journal Science and MeSH term 'CRISPR-Cas systems'